tytydraco/yessleep/out/In_my_town_of_Brightwood_Pines_murder_was_legal_I_didnt_start_questioning_it_until_I_started_getting_toothache_Ending_Part_1.md

 His words sent something slimy creeping up my throat, and as if realizing he’d said the wrong thing, Felix’s tone softened.
 “You need to hurry up.
 I don’t mean to push you, but I don’t have much time.
 It’s a ticking clock, and Annalise and I are their best assets.”

 “But…” I struggled to swallow my words, though they were suffocating my mouth.
 I had to know.
-If this version of him existed, an entanglement of both Kaz and Felix, there was a possibility that his mind wasn’t gone, and Kaz was still buried in there.”
+If this version of him existed, an entanglement of both Kaz and Felix, there was a possibility that his mind wasn’t gone, and Kaz was still buried in there.

 Annoyingly, my subconscious mind with Kaz’s voice could read me like a book.